Classifying electric lamps for import and export

 For lamps and lighting equipment designed for use in motor vehicles or self-powered portable lights, check heading codes 8512 and 8513 respectively.

-Classifying replacement bulbs, lamps and parts is potentially the most difficult as there is a number of very specific headings.
+When classifying replacement bulbs, lamps and parts there are a number of very specific headings to consider.
 However, the vast majority of replacement bulbs and lamps are classified under heading code 8539, so provided you know which type of bulb or lamp you’re importing, you should be able to find the correct code.

 Find commodity codes and other measures applying to imports and exports by accessing our online UK Trade Tariff tool.